dmbarbour/glas/docs/GlasObject.md

 However, direct representation of lists is inefficient for many use-cases.
 Thus, glas runtimes support specialized representations for lists: binaries, arrays, and [finger-tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
 To protect performance, Glas Object also offers specialized list nodes:

 * *array* - header (0x0A) . (length - 1) . (array of offsets); represents a list of values of given length.
-Offsets are varnats all relative to the end of the array, denormalized to the same width.
-Width is determined by looking at the first varnat.
+Offsets are varnats, denormalized to the same width, all relative to the very last offset in the array.
+Width of offsets in the array is determined by looking at the first varnat.
 * *binary* - header (0x0B) . (length - 1) . (bytes); represents a list of bytes.
 Each byte represents a small positive integer, 0..255.
 * *concat* - header (0x0C) . (offset to right value) . (left list); represents logical concatenation, substituting left list terminal with given right value (usually another list).
 * *drop* and *take* - see *Accessors*, support sharing slices of a list